-• On a VDA running on Windows Server 2016, you can't change the audio device selection in a session.
+- You can't change the audio device selection in a session.
 The selection is set to the default audio input and output only.
+This limitation is resolved when you set the AudioRedirectionV4 value to True. - Audio device redirection isn't supported with Bluetooth and HDMI audio devices.
 This limitation is resolved when you set the AudioRedirectionV4 value to True.